K-brock/Crowdstrike-Falcon-Spotlight-Email-Alerter/README.md

 ### **Logging**

 The script logs all activity to `RuntimeLogs.log` in the script directory.
 Check this file for troubleshooting or to monitor script execution.
+It is very high fidelity and should answer all your questions.
+Logs are written over each execution.

 ---